AIforEvents

 What AI Cannot Do for Event Planners: Honest Limitations in 2026

-AI can draft, sort, and summarise.
-It cannot own trust, liability, or on-the-floor judgement.
-Here is a straight list of limits every planner should know in 2026.
+AI can draft and sort text fast.
+It cannot read a room, verify live venue deals, or own client trust.
+Here is a straight list of limits for working planners in 2026.

 Read more →

-An event planner reviewing speaker headshots and session titles on a laptop
+An event planner reviewing speaker names and session titles on a laptop

 Specific use cases